Land of the Sun (song)

-Land of The Sun is one of the last recordings, if not the last known recording by Alexander "Skip" Spence, a founding member of Moby Grape, whose promising career was largely ended as of the mid-1970s, due to schizophrenia, compounded with drug addiction and alcoholism.
+Land of The Sun is one of the last recordings, if not the last known recording by Alexander "Skip" Spence, a founding member of Moby Grape, whose promising career was largely finished by the mid-1970s, due to schizophrenia, compounded with drug addiction and alcoholism.
 Spence died of lung cancer in 1999, at the age of 52, after many years of transient accommodation, third party care and homelessness.

 History

-The song, recorded in 1996, was originally released in 1999 by Sundazed Records as a 7-inch vinyl single, along with another rare Spence recording from 1972, "All My Life (I Love You)".
+The song, recorded in 1996, was originally released in 1999 by Sundazed Music as a 7-inch vinyl single, along with another rare Spence recording from 1972, "All My Life (I Love You)".